satub/git-remote-code-along/README.md

-This is a README.md for the git-remote-code-along exercise!
+This is a README file for the git-remote-code-along exercise!